 You can explore the sculpture in 3D below.

-In 2008, however, Weituo was on the move again, into storage this time, while the redevelopment work is going on at the museum.
+In 2008, however, Weituo was on the move again, into storage this time, while redevelopment work was carried out at the museum.
 But weighing in at 450kg, he wasn’t going anywhere easily.

 Assistant conservator Diana de Bellaigue explains: